 Bankgok Patana Alum (Grad’17) and Carleton College senior Leo Vithoontien has been named the 2021 MIAC Arthur Ashe Award winner.
 The award […]

 Bankgok Patana Alum (Grad’17) and Carleton College senior Leo Vithoontien has been named the 2021 MIAC Arthur Ashe Award winner.
-The award annually recognises a senior men’s tennis student-athlete who exhibits outstanding sportsmanship and exemplary athletic, academic, and humanitarian accomplishments.
+The award annually recognises a senior men’s tennis student-athlete who exhibits outstanding characteristics of being a good sport and exemplary athletic, academic, and humanitarian accomplishments.

 Leo attended Bangkok Patana for 15 years and he was an active and integral part of the Tennis Academy, playing on many BISAC, SEASAC and FOBISIA teams.
 Bangkok Patana Tennis Academy Head Coach Daniel Ahl said the award was well deserved by Leo, who showed focus and dedication in improving his tennis skills while pursuing his academic courses and completing the rigorous IB Diploma course.